opensafely/documentation/docs/releasing-files.md

     * `json` files can be released, but as with tables, make sure that the attributes are easily understandable for reviewers.
 If the output can be represented as a table, you should consider converting it.
     * `html` files can be released if you are producing a report style output, but please note the points below:
         * `html` files are harder to review than other output types, so should be reserved for reports which require both contextual text and embedded outputs.
 Most commonly, this will be a report to be hosted on [OpenSAFELY Reports](https://reports.opensafely.org/) (more information [here](https://docs.opensafely.org/reports/intro/)).
 If you can produce your report locally, using individually released files, you should.
-        * Hide any code blocks from the report.
+        * Make sure that any code blocks are not rendered in the rendered report if they are not needed.
+You can find examples showing how to do this for Jupyter notebooks and R markdown files [here](https://docs.opensafely.org/reports/intro/#producing-reports).
         * Each individual output within the report should be requested for release separately, with the contextual information outlined above.
         * `html` files should be stripped of any embedded javascript and styling.
 This is obfuscated when viewing a report via a web browser, but makes review of the raw file very difficult.
 You can find instructions on how to do that [here](TODO)